oubiwann/lfe-openstack/README.rst

 ============

-The response data from a successful login holds all the information you need to access the rest of Rackspace cloud services.
+The response data from a successful login holds all the information you need to access the rest of an OpenStack cloud's services.
 The following subsections detail some of these.

-Note that many of these calls will return Rackspace API server response data as JSON data decoded to Erlang binary.
+Note that many of these calls will return an OpenStack API server's response data as JSON data decoded to Erlang binary.
 As such, you will often see data like this after calling an API function:

 .. code:: common-lisp